MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/servermigration/Export-SmigServerSetting.md

 ### -Password
 Specifies the migration store encryption password as a secure string.
-The secure string can be obtained by entering the command Read-Host -AsSecureString or ConvertTo-Securestring.
+The secure string can be obtained by entering the command Read-Host -AsSecureString or ConvertTo-SecureString.
 Because the Password parameter is required, if it is not added to your command, you are prompted to create a password after entering your command.
 The password length must be a minimum of 6 characters and a maximum of 260 characters.